Yashvant-Chhapwale/Caesar-Cipher/README.md

   - The Caesar Cipher is considered a `symmetric key encryption method`.
 This means that the same key (i.e shift value) is used for both encryption and decryption.
   - `Encryption`: The sender uses a key (or shift value) to `encrypt` the message.
   - `Decryption`: The receiver uses the same key as the sender to `decrypt` the message back to its original form.

+### Drawbacks:
+  - **No Complexity:** The lack of complexity in the shifting process makes it vulnerable.
+  - **Lack Of Security:** The security relies on the secrecy of the key, if someone knows the shift value, they can easily decrypt the message.
+  - **Plaintext Patterns:** The structure of the plaintext (e.g., common letters, symbols, words and phrases) can be identified in the ciphertext, making it easier to decipher.

+---

+# Encryption Flow